MEMORIAL DAY

 Memorial Day Mass at TBD TBD

 11:00 to 11:30 am - Assemble for the Memorial Day Parade.
-Starting point for the parade is North and Bedford St. A trolley will be available ahead of the parade at Veterans Memorial Park to take veterans to the assembly point.
-The VFW Trailer will NOT be available.
+Starting point for the parade is North and Bedford St. A trolley will be available ahead of the parade at Veterans Memorial Park to take veterans to the assembly point, with the last run at 11:30 am.
+The Cove Island tram will be available to transport veterans who cannot walk..
 For those who cannot walk the parade, the Cove Island tram is available.
 Parking is available for free at the Stamford Town Center level 3 (mall and easiest access to the park).
 Also you can park for free at the city parking garages at Bell Street and Bedford/Broad Street.

 Parade Route